 Sneak peek of new Smithsonian museum shows richness of black history

 Lonnie Bunch leans forward.
-He peers inside a slave cabin.
-It is from Edisto Island, South Carolina.
-The dark and cramped interior defies his attempts to showcase the small living space its occupants lived in.
+He peers inside a slave cabin from Edisto Island, South Carolina.
+The dark and cramped interior defies his attempts to showcase the small living space its occupants subsisted on.

 Bunch flips on a flashlight.
 It illuminates the craftsmanship, the hard work and the love that the cabin's former occupants put into what little they had.